Cosmeceutical

-Cosmeceuticals are cosmetic products with bioactive ingredients purported to have medical benefits.
+Cosmeceuticals are cosmetic products containing bioactive ingredients that are claimed to have medical benefits.
 In the US, there are no legal requirements to prove that these products live up to their claims.
 The name is a portmanteau of "cosmetics" and "pharmaceuticals".
-Nutricosmetics are related dietary supplement or food or beverage products with additives that are marketed as having medical benefits that affect appearance.
+Nutricosmetics are related dietary supplement, foods, or beverage products with additives that are marketed as having appearance-related medical benefits.

-Quasi-drug (labelled 医薬部外品 or 薬用) is a Japanese term that refer to many of the same products with functional claims, albeit regulation is stronger as pre-market approval from the Ministry of Health, Labour and Welfare is required.
+Quasi-drug (labelled 医薬部外品 or 薬用) is a Japanese term that refers to many similar products with functional claims, albeit regulation is stricter because pre-market approval from the Ministry of Health, Labour and Welfare is required.